Poisoning Prevention in Federated Learning and Differential Privacy via Stateful Proofs of Execution: Evaluation

-\textbf{Prototype.} We prototype \acron variants on SAML11 Xplained Pro~\cite{saml11} development board as a representative of resource-constrained IoT devices.
-It features TrustZone-M on an ARM Cortex-M23 MCU @ 32MHz clock, with 64KB of FLASH (of which we assign 32KB to store the Non-secure World's PMEM) and 16KB of RAM.
-To accurately isolate \acron base overhead, we implement a simple stateful \f function on \dev that takes input from a GPIO port specified from a \posx request, performs a sensor reading on that port, and outputs an accumulative sum of all readings over time to \vrf. \vrf is deployed as a commodity desktop equipped with an Intel i7-8809G CPU @ 3.10GHz and 32GB RAM. \vrf and \dev are connected via serial communication.
+\textbf{Prototype.} We prototype \acron variants on a NUCLEO-L552ZE-Q~\cite{nucleo} development board, representing resource-constrained IoT devices.
+It features TrustZone-M on an ARM Cortex-M33 MCU @ 110MHz clock, with 512KB of FLASH (of which we assign 256KB to store the Non-secure World's PMEM) and 256KB of RAM.
+To accurately isolate \acron overheads, we implement a simple stateful \f function on \dev that takes input from a GPIO port specified from a \posx request, performs a sensor reading on that port, and outputs an accumulative sum of all readings over time to \vrf. \vrf is deployed as a commodity desktop equipped with an Intel i5-9300H CPU @ 2.4GHz. \vrf and \dev are connected via serial communication.
 All prototypes are open-sourced and publicly available at~\cite{repo}.